 Configure content caching

-By default, content caching settings are turned off.
-You can turn them on and customize them:
+By default, content caching settings are disabled.
+You can enable and configure them:

-- giving content from the cache in case of source errors;
+- serving content from cache on source errors;

-Cache time is the time CDN servers keep a copy of the response from the source until the content is requested again.
-Cache time can be configured for each HTTP response.
+Caching time is the time for which CDN servers hold a copy of a response from the source before requesting the content again.
+Caching time can be configured for each HTTP response.

 -